mttaggart/security-tools/README.md

 I dearly wish Joplin supported Google Drive.
 It doesn't, which is part of why I pay for Joplin Cloud.
 That and it's a nice way to give back to the project.

 I also don't love that the notes are not stored as flat files, but I understand why.
-Be aware that you'll need to export your notes before using them direclty wth another app.
+Be aware that you'll need to export your notes before using them directly with another app.

 There are many, *many* plugins to choose from, so I encourage you to explore them.
-I'd also encourage you to keep the list to a mininum.
+I'd also encourage you to keep the list to a minimum.

 #### Tips to Make It Great